 - Do I need a business visa (does my employer need to issue me a business visa)

-The second part will address the various tax implications with remote working (and the irresponsible myths surrounding them):
+The second part will address the various tax implications associated with remote working, and the irresponsible myths surrounding them.

-- How is my tax liability affect while abroad;
+- How is my tax liability affected while abroad;

-- Is our corporate tax liability affected by having remote workers; and
+- Is my employer’s corporate tax liability affected by having remote workers; and

 - What is the FEIE, and what is it not?